NalinDalal/rust/readme.md

 ## Assignment
 - Convert temperatures between Fahrenheit and Celsius.-> for_temp.rs
-- Generate the nth Fibonacci number.
+- Generate the nth Fibonacci number.-> fib.rs
 - Print the lyrics to the Christmas carol “The Twelve Days of Christmas,” taking advantage of the repetition in the song.